Today we are here with steps to fire lighting without failure when you are in the woods to enjoy a perfect outdoor experience.

 Fire lighting is like everything else in bushcraft – it takes time to get it right.
 Follow these steps and you’ll be well on the way to failure-free fire lighting.

-Practice Your Fire Lighting.
 This can’t be stressed enough.
 Like so many other skills used in bushcraft, practice makes perfect.
 To confidently start fires in all conditions you need to practice in all conditions.
-Like some guy once said “If it ain’t raining it ain’t training”.
+Like some guy once said, “If it ain’t raining it ain’t training”.

 When you practice your fire lighting split the task down into the smallest steps and be confident with each one.
 From nothing to ignition.
 From ignition source to tinder to flame.
 From flame to fire.

 Preparation.
 This is the second thing that can’t be stressed enough and just like the first time, applies across the board in bushcraft.
 Never take shortcuts when you really need that fire or you’ll pay for it later.
-Time and time again I’ve seen experienced people (including myself I must add) take short cuts and end up with a smouldering pile of wood, not a fire.
+Time and time again I’ve seen experienced people (including myself I must add) take shortcuts and end up with a smoldering pile of wood, not a fire.
 At best it takes more effort to light your fire.
 At worst you die of hypothermia.

 Tinder selection.
-Again, tinder can and should be collected whenever you get the chance, not just when you’re in firelighting mode.
+Again, tinder can and should be collected whenever you get the chance, not just when you’re in firefighting mode.
 Collect and dry it out in a pocket or shelter before use.

 It takes some discipline to put in the time and do it properly but that’s life.
 If you want to take your bushcraft to the next level this is part of the journey.